 - Get vaccinated for flu (influenza).
 This will help reduce the demand on the healthcare system as it deals with coronavirus (COVID-19).
 Vaccines are now available from your GP and pharmacy.

-Clean and disinfect high touch surfaces regularly e.g. phones, keyboards, door handles, light switches, bench tops can help stop the spread of coronavirus.
+Cleaning and disinfecting high touch surfaces regularly (for example phones, keyboards, door handles, light switches, bench tops) can help stop the spread of coronavirus (COVID-19).

-The first step is cleaning, which means wiping dirt and germs off a surface.
-You can use common household detergent products for cleaning, they are stocked at supermarkets.
-The next step is to disinfect the surface.
-Again, supermarkets stock common household disinfection products – it is important to use products that are labelled "disinfectant" and to follow the instructions on the label.
+- Second step is to disinfect the surface.
+Supermarkets stock common household disinfection products – it is important to use products that are labelled "disinfectant" and to follow the instructions on the label.

 Actions for parents and guardians

 If you are a parent or guardian, make plans in case your child becomes unwell and cannot attend childcare or school.
-Discuss with your employer if needed.
+Discuss with your employer if necessary.

-If your school-aged child is unwell you should:
+If your school-aged child is unwell with symptoms of coronavirus (COVID-19) you should:

-- If your child or young person is regularly cared for by grandparents or elderly family members, consider alternative options to protect the health of their grandparent or elderly family member.
+- If your child or young person is regularly cared for by grandparents or elderly family members, consider alternative options to reduce the risk of vulnerable people being exposed to coronavirus (COVID-19).